Powered by MOMENTUM MEDIA

 It added that the tests currently are “not specific” on exactly what experience, qualifications or knowledge would “satisfy the reasonable grounds tests”, noting that they are principle-based requirements.

-“ASIC’s submission and submissions from some other parties, including the Financial Services Council (submission 44), have submitted that the tests would benefit from the introduction of objective elements in the Corporations Act, such as requirements about the investor’s financial experience and qualifications,” the regulator added.
+“ASIC’s submission and submissions from some other parties, including the Financial Services Council (submission 44), have submitted that the tests would benefit from the introduction of objective elements in the Corporations Act, such as requirements about the investor’s financial experience and qualifications,” the regulator said.

 ==